UK police see no indication of terrorism in London blast

-LONDON (Reuters) - British police said on Tuesday a “small number of people” were receiving medical treatment after what they described as a minor explosion at an underground station in north London.
+LONDON (Reuters) - British police said on Tuesday a “small number of people” were receiving medical treatment after what they described as a minor explosion likely caused by a battery malfunction at an underground station in north London.

-They said there was no immediate indication that the incident was linked to terrorism.
+They said there was no immediate indication the incident was linked to terrorism.

+“It appears at this stage that the cause of the explosion was a battery short circuit”, police said, adding they were working to establish the full facts.

 “Enquiries continue but we do not believe this to be terror related,” British Transport Police said on Twitter.
 “A small number of people have been treated at the scene.”